redwanhuq/redwanhuq.github.io/output/pages/about/index.md

 <img src="/images/profile.jpg" align="left" height="200" style="padding-right:20px; padding-bottom:5px">
 ## Who am I?
-Hi, my name is Redwan, and I'm an aspiring data scientist and machine learning practitioner.
+Hi, my name is Redwan, and I'm a data scientist.

-As a life scientist by training, I strive to use data and technology to maximize the social impact of my work.
-Naturally, I'm drawn to AI and data science, which are not only improving our daily lives and transforming businesses, but I believe are also poised to usher in the next industrial revolution and address the biggest challenges facing humanity&mdash;it was time to stop being a spectator.
-I've since then dedicated myself to transitioning into a career in data science and eventually contributing to the evolution of machine intelligence.
+I have always strived to use data and technology to maximize the social impact of my work.
+Naturally, I'm drawn to artificial intelligence and data science, which are not only improving our daily lives and transforming businesses, but I believe are also poised to usher in the next industrial revolution and address the biggest challenges facing humanity.
+In 2017, I made the transition from a life scientist to a data scientist.
 This blog serves to chronicle my journey&mdash;sharing what I've learned, my experiences, and a few projects I'm working on.

 ## What have I done?
 I recently received a PhD in molecular physiology and biophysics from [Baylor College of Medicine](https://www.bcm.edu/research/labs/christine-beeton) where I used carbon nanotechnology to develop a [new](https://www.bcm.edu/news/molecular-physiology-and-biophysics/nanoparticle-therapy-for-autoimmune-disease) [treatment](http://www.nature.com/articles/srep33808) for autoimmune diseases.
 During grad school, I also founded and led a [501(c)(3) nonprofit organization](http://medcenterconsulting.com) that trains scientists and doctors to become management consultants, and also provides consulting services.
 Previously, I worked in biomedical [R&D](https://www.canon-biomedical.com) and [venture capital](http://fannininnovation.com).